The Glock 43X vs SIG P365: How Do They Compare?

 Reliability

 While I have more rounds down the SIG P365 than the Glock 43X, I’m confident in saying both guns are highly reliable.
-They come from reputable companies, and both have an established track record of success.
+Both the Sig Sauer P365 and the Glock 43X come from reputable manufacturers with longstanding track records.

 Top-Tier Micro-Compacts